 Using Simple Profections to Spot Crucial Health Years

 Profections are a predictive tool used by classical astrologers, but they are simple enough to use and be incorporated as an add-on to modern astrological analysis.
 Here’s how it works: Based upon your age, every year a different house is highlighted in your chart for 12 months.
 The first year of life is represented by the first house, the second year of life is the second house, and so on.
 (This system typically uses the whole sign system).
 Don’t forget that the first year of life equals age zero, and covers the age of 0 to 1 year.
 Every birthday you have, your profected year shifts to a new house for the next 12 months, highlighting that house for the year.
 Naturally, when your profected year highlights House 6, health will be a strong focus for that year.
 The 6th house is highlighted when one turns the age of 5, 17, 29, 41, 53, 65, and 77 etc.

 The ruler of my 6th (whole sign) house is not in great shape in my natal chart.
 And so the year I first fell ill with my chronic illness was during a profection year — at age 29.
 Exactly 12 years later, in the following profection year, I had a severe relapse and ended up bedridden for a number of years.
 So it is well worth keeping track of your profection years, and the planets and their aspects that are in the profected house.

 If you know a house 6 profection year is coming up, you might want to plan to take it a little easier that year and not push your body too hard.
 A lighter schedule and less stress goes a long way toward preventing relapses.
 Make an effort to look after yourself well, and reserve your energy so that your body can use it to heal.
 That way, you can come out of it a year later, ready to take on the world again.

 Interested in how transits are affecting your current health condition?
-For a personal chart reading you can contact Danielle.
+Click here to book Danielle for a personal consultation.